Lemonsity/PL_Mind_Dump/README.md

 		- Logic
 		- Topology
 		- Category Theory
-  - Some other topics I wish to explore:
+- Some other topics I wish to get into:
 	- Formal Methods
 	- Relational / Logic Programming

 ---
 ## Contact